zweilosec/Infosec-Notes/os-agnostic/scripting/script-language-comparison.md

 | Formatting by Index                 | `set str=Hello %name%`      |
 | Formatting Strings                  | `set name=World & echo Hello %name%` |

-An empty string can be created in DOS Scripting by assigning it no value during it’s initialization as shown in the following example.
+An empty string can be created in DOS Scripting by assigning it no value during it's initialization as shown in the following example.

 ```
 Set a=